simonswain/straw/README.md

 Once you have your topology tested and working, you'll probably want to install it as a service.

-Place this something like `/etc/init/myapp.conf`.
+Place this somewhere like `/etc/init/myapp.conf`.
 The path to your node binary may be different, particularly if you are using nvm.

 ```